-- Financial: As the handling rates are under pressure due to overcapacity in the dry bulk market, how do I increase efficiency and lower costs per tonne of transhipment?
+- Financial: As the handling rates are under pressure due to overcapacity in the dry bulk market, how do I increase efficiency and lower costs per tonne of transshipment?

-Many high-performance marine transhipment hubs are equipped with four rope (grab) slewing cranes.
-The reason for choosing four rope cranes is significantly higher efficiency compared to, for instance, slow-moving, singleline derrick cranes equipped with slow- operating remote controlled or electro/ hydraulic grabs.
+Many high-performance marine transshipment hubs are equipped with four rope (grab) slewing cranes.
+The reason for choosing four rope cranes is significantly higher efficiency compared to, for instance, slow-moving, single line derrick cranes equipped with slow- operating remote-controlled or electro/ hydraulic grabs.

-Want to accelerate your transhipment?
-Download our transhipment whitepaper
+Want to accelerate your transshipment?
+Download our transshipment whitepaper